retail-red/magento-2/README.md

-# retail.red plugin for Magento 2
+# Shopgate Storefront Plugin for Magento 2

 This plugin enables merchants to easily offer click & reserve functionality in their Magento 2 Shop.
 It uses our [storefront javascript library](https://github.com/retail-red/storefront-library).